Yush1n-13/TENKOH2_BEACON_DECODER_Multi-Platform/README.md

 ## Future Implementations

-- We aim to implement dynamic operation of the "NUM" and "JAM" tab controls.
+- We aim to implement dynamic operation of the "NUM" and "JAM" tab controls.(2023.9.11 Fixed)
 - OperationMode feature
 - Information section